You May Sleep Less Than You Think

 Self-reported sleep time may not be accurate in other sleep studies, Silva's team concludes.

 Their report appears in the Journal of Clinical Sleep Medicine.

 Want to improve your sleep?
 These sleep tips may help:

 - Avoid caffeine four to six hours before bedtime.

 - Don't use alcohol as a sleep aid.

 - Relax before bedtime.

-- Get regular exercise, but if it revs you up too much at night, exercise in
+- Get regular exercise, but if it revs you up too much at night, exercise in the morning.

 - Keep your bedroom quiet, dark, and comfortable.